-- transfer the training to 6 new countries (Albania, Bosnia and Herzegovina, Estonia, Latvia, Serbia and Turkey) and regions, where it is difficult to establish without support for preparatory work; run the first pilot course and achieve national accreditation/recognition.
+- transfering the training to 6 new countries (Albania, Bosnia and Herzegovina, Estonia, Latvia, Serbia and Turkey) and regions, where it is difficult to establish without support for preparatory work; run the first pilot course and achieve national accreditation/recognition.

-- increase usefulness and attractiveness with new elements including: revamped curriculum and training materials linked more closely to the energy audit process and standards and with a strengthened focus on financial topics, a tool to facilitate energy audits and evaluate more complex measures in industry, and more distance-learning options to save travel time and cost.
+- increasing usefulness and attractiveness with new elements including: revamped curriculum and training materials linked more closely to the energy audit process and standards and with a strengthened focus on financial topics, a tool to facilitate energy audits and evaluate more complex measures in industry, and more distance-learning options to save travel time and cost.

-- Conduct communication and outreach activities
+- conducting communication and outreach activities

 EUREMnext has started in March 2018.
 This three year project is carried out by a consortium of 13 partners, headed by the Chamber of Industry and Commerce Nuremberg, and it is funded by the Horizon 2020 Research and Innovation Programme of the European Commission.